-Difference Between LLC and S Corp
+Difference between LLC and S Corp

 You’ve finally started a business of your own or maybe you have been working as a sole proprietor, even moonlighting on the side, and have decided that from this point, you need to protect your personal assets with those who are involved with your growing business.
 You might even decide that there could be a tax break in it for you.
 Whatever the reasons, you’re likely witnessing a choice that many entrepreneurs face: Should your enterprise be structured as a limited liability corporation (LLC) or an S corporation (S corp)?
-Both limited liability company and S corporation share many similar qualities, they also have many differences.
+Limited liability company and S corporation share many similar qualities, they also have many differences.
 Get acquainted with each before deciding which might be right for you.

 Let’s begin with learning what each of them means:

 What is an LLC?

 The exact definition of LLC varies from state to state slightly but, basically, an LLC is a business entity that is legally separate from its owners or “members.”
 An LLC can have either one or many members.

 Small business owners often choose LLC as their business entity instead of a corporation because LLCs offer flexible environment and in this way, they can manage and usually have fewer recordkeeping and reporting obligations than corporations.

 Unlike C corporation or LLC, an S corporation designation refers to the way a business has chosen to be taxed under the Internal Revenue Code (IRS).

 Limited Liability Companies and S Corporations both are fast becoming more and more popular as business organizational vehicles for those looking for the benefits of limited liability protection while at the same time seeking the same pass-through taxation benefits or partnerships.
 They both offer attractive solutions to companies wishing to reap these benefits.
 While at first glance they may appear quite similar, offering similar benefits and features, they actually differ in many substantial ways.